 Get the Right Sized Rings

 Scope manufacturers use a variety of different tube sizes for their scopes.
 The most popular sizes include 30mm, one inch, and 34 mm scope tube diameters.
-When choosing your scope base and rings mounts, make sure that the ring diameters match your scopes tube diameter.
+The correct size rings are important when you mount a rifle scope.

 Select High-Quality Rings and Mounts

-Your scope mount and rings should be made of the best materials.
+Your scope rings and mounts should be made of the best materials.
 The machining should be to the same sorts of tolerances as the parts of your scope and your file.
 If you want the best possible performance from your rifle and scope, the parts that hold them together are the key.

 Prepare Properly to Mount Your Scope

-When getting ready to mount your new scope, your work location is the last thing to consider.
-Properly mounting and aligning a new scope is a relatively precise operation.
+When getting ready to mount your new scope, your work location is the last thing most shooters stop to consider.
+Properly mounting and aligning a new scope is a relatively precise operation and should not be a daunting task.
 The place you choose to do your work can greatly influence how well the project outcome meets your expectations.

-Consider a few things as you choose your workspace when preparing to mount a new scope on your rifle.
+Generally speaking, you should consider a few things as you choose your work space when preparing to mount a new scope on your rifle: